 Yes, there are.
 The Red Light District has hotels for every budget.
 Whether you’re looking for something basic or something luxurious.
 This area has it all.

-Discover 10 hotels in Amsterdam Red Light District here:10 BEST HOTELS >
+Discover the top 10 hotels in Amsterdam Red Light District here.
+Or check out the cheapest hotels in Amsterdam Red Light District.10 BEST HOTELS >

 We’d recommend St. Christophers Inn at the Winston.
 This place offers cheap dorms with bunk beds, comfortable single or double rooms and a cool club next door.
 And, their terrace is super nice.
 A great hostel!